Orthelious/PDCP_Spring2019/resources/readme.md

 # RESOURCES

-This page is a collection of webpages, pdfs, videos, etc that we have either discussed in class or are relevenat to the subject matter.
+This page is a collection of webpages, pdfs, videos, etc that we have either discussed in class or are relevant to the subject matter.

 _Resources are grouped by Course Unit and divided into three categories:_